 The PET-CT machine looks like a large donut.
 When it starts, the table slides quickly through the hole in the center.
 This helps show if you are in the right position.
 Then the table slides slowly back and forth.
 A staff member will watch the test from a nearby room.
 You can talk to them and they can talk to you.

 Will I be comfortable during the scan?

-A PET-CT does not hurt.
-But you need to lie still for the entire scan.
+The staff will make you as comfortable as possible.
+A PET-CT scan does not hurt.
+But some positions might be uncomfortable or tiring.
+You need to lie still for the entire scan.
 You might also need to keep your arms above your head.
-This could get uncomfortable.
-The technologist might ask you to hold your breath sometimes.
+The staff member might ask you to hold your breath sometimes.
 Motion from breathing can cause blurry pictures.

-The technologist might raise, lower, or tilt the table during the scan.
+The staff member might also raise, lower, or tilt the table during the scan.
 This gets pictures from different angles.
-Ask the technologist to tell you when the table will move.
+Ask them to tell you when the table will move.

 You can expect to hear whirring or clicking sounds from the machine.
 Some machines are noisier than others.

-Your appointment will probably last about an hour.
-The scan only takes about 30 minutes.
-If the machine scans a large part of your body, the test might take longer.
-The technologist can tell you about how long it will take.
+Your appointment will last 1 hour to 3 hours.
+Once the radioactive substance gets to the right area through the IV, the scan itself usually only takes about 30 minutes.
+If the machine scans a large area, the test might take longer.
+The staff member can tell you about how long it will take.

-When the scan is finished, you might need to stay on the table while a doctor looks at the images.
+When the scan is finished, you might need to stay on the table while a doctor looks at the images to check to make sure the images are not blurry.
 If they are not clear, you might need another scan.

 You can do normal activities after the scan.
 This includes driving.
 The staff will tell you to drink several glasses of water.
 This helps wash the radioactive substance and dye out of your body.

 Questions to ask your health care team